ceramic-sf/quick-boi-source/bolq.md

 We know that computers can run knowledge-producing programs (for evolution or people's minds), but we do not know how to write the programs yet.
 ```

-While evolution and humand minds are [both programmable](#the-universality-of-quantum-computation), we do not know how yet because understand neither [evolutionary origins](#we-do-not-know-how-geochemistry-becomes-biochemistry) or [creativity](#creativity-gives-people-their-ability-to-create-explanatory-knowledge) well enough to [code it](#to-code-is-to-comprehend).
+While evolution and human minds are [both programmable](#the-universality-of-quantum-computation), we do not know how yet because understand neither [evolutionary origins](#we-do-not-know-how-geochemistry-becomes-biochemistry) or [creativity](#creativity-gives-people-their-ability-to-create-explanatory-knowledge) well enough to [code it](#to-code-is-to-comprehend).

 *It is technically feasible to write a computer program to produce creative output.
 This could be in the form of biological simulation, a human mind, or an AGI.
-We require more knowledge to acheive this in practice.*
+We require more knowledge to achieve this in practice.*

 ## Chapter 8 - A window on Infinity